InTandem users safely improved their walking speed 22% in five weeks on average.

 Patients & Caregivers

-Learn more about the science supporting InTandem and walking after stroke.
+Learn more about at home stroke rehab and walking after stroke.

 Healthcare Providers